toiletbril/zest/README.md

 Rust is still high level as heck though...

-## Goal
-- Ability to dynamically stream music from a folder and all subfolders in it.
+The goal is an ability to dynamically stream music files from a folder and it's subfolders.

 ## TODO
-- Super logging
+- Decide how to log properly and stick with it.
+- Graceful drop trait for thread pool.